-Firstly, we investigate the network structure of folksonomies much on the same line as the developments in the research area of complex networks.
+Firstly, we investigate the network structure of folksonomies much on the same line as the developments in an area of research called "the new science of networks".
 To that end, we will adapt measures for so-called "small world networks" which have been used on a wide variety of graphs in recent years, to the particular tripartite structure of folksonomies and show that folksonomies do indeed exhibit a small world structure.

 Secondly, beyond the analysis of the whole hypergraph, we also consider specific projections of it by narrowing the scope and focusing on particular features of the structure.
 We analyze in particular the tag co-occurrence network and study its properties.
 This is a weighted network where each tag is a node and links are drawn between a pair of tags whenever the two tags co-occur in the same post and the weight is given by the number of different posts where that pair appears.
-This tag co-occurrence network can be used to get insights into the tagging behaviour of users and to detect anomalies, e. g. those inflicted by spammers.